So you’ve decided to start forming a limited company?

 As far as shareholders go, the hardest part is usually deciding how much of the business each individual will own.
 If one person is investing more money than the others then naturally they will have a bigger share, however the exact levels are something you need to work out between you.

-In terms of the numbers of shares issued that number can be as low as 1 share and as high as you wish!
-Often companies are setup with only 1 share issued to each shareholder.
-This works fine but it may suit you better to issue 100 shares since that can easily be divided up between shareholders (now or in the future) in to clear percentages.
+In terms of the number of shares issued that number can be as low as 1 share and as high as you wish!
+Often companies are set up with only 1 share issued to each shareholder.

 Whilst you can choose to also appoint a company secretary, this is no longer required.
 It’s also worth noting that the directors and shareholders do not need to be based in the UK.